jlikhuva/blog/posts/wlp.md

 <div align="center"><img style="background: white;" src="../svg/NlyOijlPKY.svg"></div>

 Now, if we compute `y - x`, how will that 8th bit behave?
-Below, we show the reuslt of this subtraction.
+Below, we show the result of this subtraction.

 <!-- $$
 \begin{aligned}